Kiyozz/mcm-helper-visualizer/README.md

 - **"groupControl" Simulation**: Test and simulate the behaviors of your "groupControl" without the need to launch the game.

-- **Multi-tab Support**: View various tabs and sections of your menu without any limitations.

 - **Intuitive Interface**: Designed to be user-friendly, whether you are a novice or seasoned Skyrim mod developer.

 - **Translation File Management**: Import your translation files and directly view how they are displayed in the menu.
 McmHelper Visualizer will attempt to automatically load English translations.